ambaradan/docsmarker/docs/rocksmarker/index.md

 ### Advanced completion system

 - Auto-complete: An intelligent auto-complete system that suggests words and phrases as you type, speeding up the writing process.
-- Snippets: Support for customizable snippets, which allow you to quickly insert predefined blocks of text, such as titles, lists, and more.
+- Snippets: Support for customizable snippets, allowing you to quickly insert predefined blocks of text, such as titles, lists, and more.

 ### Powerful navigation tools